 Cozumel has been doing boutique hotels before boutique hotels were cool.
 And the best boutique hotels in Cozumel offer the most unique places to stay on the island, at the most affordable prices.
 Bonus if you love architecture, design, cool style, and some custom amenities.

-For those travelers to Cozumel who like the culture and food scene of downtown Cozumel, and don’t want to stay in a large, impersonal all-inclusive resort, or one of Cozumel’s iconic dive hotels, these special lodgings in the more central hotel zone of the island will happily welcome you.
+For those travelers who like the culture and food scene of downtown Cozumel, and don’t want to stay in a large Cozumel all-inclusive resort, or one of Cozumel’s iconic dive hotels, these special lodgings in the more central hotel zone of the island will happily welcome you.

 You’ll find a ton of great recommendations, below.